ruxlang/ruxlang/readme.md

  * Automatic "C" header file handling should be available so library exports can be imported automatically and map against builtin types wherever possible.
-Also, data marshalling should be automatic to remove most the guesswork.
+Also, data marshalling should be automatic to remove most of the guesswork.

  * Like C# 6.0 the `string` builtin type should be a first class citizen of the language with formatting built into the design.
 Use `fmt.Sprintf()` to format strings?